souheib1/souheib1/README.md

 <h4 align="center">I am an engineering student at IP-Paris and Université Paris Saclay, specializing in Data Science and Artificial Intelligence. </h4>

-- 🌱 I’m currently learning **Multiple Instance Learning | Image Transformers**
+- 🌱 I’m currently learning **Advanced learning for text and graph data | Computational Statistics**
-- 💻 Last project:**Mixing weakly supervised and self-supervised learning techniques for melanoma relapse detection: a comparative study**
+- 💻 Last project:**Refinement of Deep-Learning approaches for unsupervised cell Segmentation and Classification on micro-fluidic Images**
-- 👨‍💻 I’m currently working on the project **Refinement of Deep-Learning approaches for unsupervised cell Segmentation and Classification on micro-fluidic Images**
+- 👨‍💻 I’m currently working on the projects **Clustering with Multi-Layer Graphs | Capturing Label Characteritics in VAEs**
 - 📫 How to reach me:     <a align="center" href="https://www.linkedin.com/in/souheib/"><img align="center" alt="codeSTACKr | LinkedIn"  src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 🔧 Languages and Tools: